 How We Tested Leather Hiking Boots

-We test leather boots with a repeatable, objective protocol designed to reveal real-world strengths and limits.
-Over multiple seasons we logged 30–160 miles per model across varied terrain: talus fields, wet granite slabs, muddy forest connectors, alpine scree, and coastal roots.
+We test leather hiking boots with a repeatable, objective protocol designed to reveal real-world strengths and limits.
+Over multiple seasons we logged 30–60 miles per model across varied terrain: talus fields, wet granite slabs, muddy forest connectors, alpine scree, and coastal roots.
 Pack weights ranged from lightweight day loads (8–12 lb) to heavy weekend kits (30–40 lb) so we could see midsole behavior under realistic stress.
 Weather windows included cool, wet springs (30–50°F) and warm, dry summers (55–85°F) to observe drying behavior and waterproofing.

 Metrics matter.
-We measure heel-slip in millimeters during controlled downhill steps, time drain-to-dry in minutes after a ford, and note midsole compression visually and by thumb-press rebound after 50–150 miles.
+We measure heel-slip in millimeters during controlled downhill steps, time drain-to-dry in minutes after a ford, and note midsole compression visually and by thumb-press rebound after 50+ miles.
 Outsole lug wear is photographed and measured qualitatively; stitch integrity and welt separations are checked in a lab-like bench inspection.
 We test resoleability by inspecting welt type and stitching access.
 Subjective observations (hotspots, break-in miles, ankle support feel) are recorded alongside these objective metrics.
 The result: a consistent dataset that compares waterproofing, durability, support, and long-term cost-per-mile so you can choose a leather boot that meets your exact needs.

 Buying Guide — What to Look for in Leather Hiking Boots